felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ![Uber Eats Bridge configuration page, Menu section](../images/011-en-configuration-page-menu.png)

-In this section, choose if you want to update your Uber Eats catalog every time it is updated on HubRise.
+### Automatic Catalog Push

+In this section, choose if you want to push your HubRise catalog to Uber Eats every time it is updated on HubRise.
 By default, this option it turned off.

 ### Opening Hours